DEAP/deap/doc/tutorials/gp.rst

 Generation of Tree Individuals
 ------------------------------
-The code presented n the last two sections produce valid trees.
+The code presented in the last two sections produce valid trees.
 However, as in the :ref:`next-step` tutorial, these trees are not valid individuals for evolution.
 One must combine the creator and the toolbox to produce valid individuals.
 With the primitive set created earlier we will